 What can worsen your posture?

-You might feel unhappy with how you look or be in pain.
+You could feel unhappy with how you look or be in pain.
 Certain muscles might be compensating making them more prone to injury.
 Joints might work less efficiently leading to wear and tear, impingement and pain.
 Often, the ‘unexplained’ source of many health conditions is that your body is out of alignment.

 What’s the solution?